 Consequently, the woman failed to see that the baby’s condition was deteriorating.
 Then, to make matters worse, she did not refer or contact a doctor for assistance.

-The parents sued the midwife for malpractice before the statute of limitations deadline.
+The parents sued the midwife for malpractice before the deadline for the birth injury statute of limitations.
 In a private settlement, the plaintiffs received $800,000.

 $2.4 Million Minor Malpractice Settlement:

 They pointed to the missed signs of trouble during the delivery as proof of their negligence.
-In a private agreement, the family agreed to settle the matter for a reported $2.4 million.
+The family agreed to settle the matter for a reported $2.4 million in a private agreement.

 $1.7 Million Child Wrongful Death Case:

 Here, the plaintiffs charged the defendants with negligence and malpractice.
-We do not know the extent of their objections though because the parties settled for a reported $1.7 million.
+However, we do not know the extent of their objections because the parties settled for a reported $1.7 million.